 How does Eurora’s electronic customs declaration service work?

 Eurora developed the Electronic Declaration service that automates the preparation of electronic declarations and allows for pre-lodgement to the respective customs authority.

-This is done through an intelligent transformation engine that consolidates the data sets sent by online sellers and turns this data into electronic customs declarations and submits the electronic declarations via interfaces with customs authorities or ICS2.
+This is done through an intelligent transformation engine.
+This engine consolidates the data sets the online seller sends and turns this data into electronic customs declarations.
+Then the AI-engine submits the electronic declarations via the interfaces with customs authorities or ICS2.

 The system works best if one also uses other Eurora’s services like Duty & Tax Calculation or Denied Party Screening service.
 While Eurora can offer all of its services separately, for companies it makes sense to use the entire platform.
 This way you can be sure that all of your data is in one funnel and there is nothing lost in translation when moving data between services.